SoftwareAG/cumulocity-clients-swift/README.md

 Each of the extensible objects contains a dictionary object holding instances of custom fragments.
 Use the custom fragment's key to access it's value.

-In addition, developers may create subclasses.
-The client implementation respects subclassing by using generic type arguments.

 ### Working with errors

 Use `sink(receiveCompletion:receiveValue:)` to observe values received by the publisher and process them using a closure you specify.
 HTTP error codes will be forwarded and can be accessed using a completion handler.